-- distribute a program leaflet which may include o newsletters at state and regional levels - o media coverage in newspaper/s,radio/TV in Community Announcement programs
+- distribute a program leaflet which may include

+- o newsletters at state and regional levels

+- media coverage in newspaper/s, radio/TV in Community Announcement programs

 - o saddleries and retail outlets, especially those belonging to sponsors

 - approach and book caterers and/or local service clubs some months in advance to cover canteen facility

 - arrange to hire or borrow

 - public address system, including tape/CD player for background music

 - arena surrounds

 - markers

 - arena numbers

 - tent

 - portable toilets and showers if necessary

 - order and purchase (if applicable)

 - trophies

 - ribbons and/or rosettes (including extras in case of equal placing)

 - name badges for Judges, and Stewards space for competition areas, training and exercise areas and parking time available from start to finish of day(s)

 - approach an announcer

 - appoint stewards as required

+- ring steward

-- o ring steward o judges' host
+- judges' host

-- o sponsors' host
+- sponsors' host

-- o Technical Delegate.
+- Technical Delegate.
 If not appointed the Senior Judge will assist with the technical side of the event

 - prepare timed schedule

-- o calculates the overall time for each competition.
+- calculate the overall time for each competition.
 When allocating time the following should be considered:

-- o breaks required for judges - o allocate competitions to judges according to their accredited level - o take account of the size of classes and length of time to judge numbers entered
+- breaks required for judges

+- allocate competitions to judges according to their accredited level

+- take account of the size of classes and length of time to judge numbers entered

+- a I

+- | 0

-Two to Three Weeks Before
+1.7 Two or Three Weeks Before

-- have the timed schedule printed or duplicated and include a phone number for advice of withdrawal and a contact mobile number for the day of the event along with recognition of sponsors and other information relative to the event

-- forward a copy of the schedule to:

-- o sponsor, with an invitation to attend and present the awards to the place getters in the competition they have supported

-- o stewards, enclosing name badge and Official car pass where required

-- o judges, with information about

-- location of grounds

-- where and to whom to report to on arrival

-- morning tea and lunch arrangements

-- travel remuneration and accommodation arrangements (if applicable)

-- confirm arrangements about providing a steward - enclose name badge and official car pass where required - withdraw enough cash from bank to divide up for prize money and cover refunds for scratchings
+- have the timed schedule printed or duplicated and include a phone number for advice of withdrawal and a contact mobile number for the day of the event along with recognition of sponsors and other information relative to the event - forward a copy of the schedule to: - sponsor, with an invitation to attend and present the awards to the place getters in the competition they have supported - o stewards, enclosing name badge and Official car pass where required - judges, with information about - Iocation of grounds - where and to whom to report to on arrival - morning tea and lunch arrangements - \ travel remuneration and accommodation arrangements (if applicable) - confirm arrangements about providing a steward - enclose name badge and official car pass where required - withdraw enough cash from bank to divide up for prize money and cover refunds for scratchings

-The Day Before
+1.8 The Day Before

 - prepare grounds

 - mow grass to a reasonable height

 - isolate

-- o the competition area with an entrance gate o the warm-up and exercise area
+- the competition area with an entrance gate

+- o the warm-up and exercise area

 - o access between these two areas for mounted competitors and

-- o isolate areas forspectators (suggest be at least 10 meters, preferably 15 meters, back from the arena)
+- isolate areas for spectators (suggest be at least 10 meters, preferably 15 meters, back from the arena)

 - set up

-- o arenas for competitions and one practice arena where possible where ground is most level
+- arenas for competitions and one practice arena where possible where ground is most level

-- o spectators, photographers and video operators should be at a distance of at least10 meters from any arena but preferably 15 meters
+- spectators, photographers and video operators should be at a distance of at least 10 meters from any arena but preferably 15 meters

+- public address and sound system

+- o canteen

-- o public address and sound system o canteen o table and chairs in secluded quiet area for scorers
+- $\circ$ $\$ table and chairs in secluded quiet area for scorers

-- o direction signs on nearby roads and site signs for stables, arena numbers, car park, water, Secretary's Office etc.
+- direction signs on nearby roads and site signs for stables, arena numbers, car park, water, Secretary's Office etc.

 - o toilets

 - prepare

 - o exhibit numbers if necessary

-- o clipboards for Stewards with
+- clipboards for Stewards with

-- time schedule for all competitions a
+- time schedule for all competitions

 - list of names of judges and other personnel

 - two pens, pencil not permitted

-- \ arena number
+- arena number

 - small token of appreciation for steward

 - claim form for the judge to complete to claim reimbursement /remuneration for travel (if applicable)

 - o numerous copies of the timed schedule for distribution at competition

 - o morning tea and lunches for judges and stewards or make out voucher for caterers

 - pack requirements for Secretary's Office

-On the Day
+1.9 On the Day